Domicile Education Centre

 xxxxx

-3. How Far Gokhale’s Effort Helped in the Development of Primary Education in India:
+3. How Far Gokhale’s Effort Helped in the Development of Primary Education in India?

 Although the Bill was rejected, Gokhale’s efforts significantly helped the development of primary education in India.